udaya123/git-and_github-basics/README.md

 #### Put Your Knowledge to Practice
-> Now that you understand the basics;
+> Now that you understand the start.

 >1.
 Pull down your forked copy of this repository.
 2. Update this markdown file to replace the following image with an image of your choosing.
 I hear [Giphy](http://giphy.com/) has some pretty great stuff.